zjleblanc/ansible-linux-mgmt/ANSIBLE_SIGN_CLI.md

 The [ansible-sign](https://github.com/ansible/ansible-sign) tool makes it easy to sign and verify ansible content.
 This is a great way establish a trusted supply chain in your Ansible Automation Platform environment.

-Check out my blog post -> 📝
+Check out my blog post here -> 📝

 ## Generate Key-pair